Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 In the evening, return for a delicious dinner at The Base and enjoy a relaxing evening with your new friends.

-Enjoy a day-long whitewater rafting trip on the Savegre River, one of the most gorgeous rivers in Costa Rica.
+Enjoy a day-long whitewater rafting trip on the Tenorio River, one of the most gorgeous rivers in Costa Rica.
 Spot wildlife as you glide down the flat water parts of the river and paddle hard through the rapids.
 Thrilling and exhilarating, rafting is sure to be a highlight of your trip.

 Depart early for home or more onto another great adventure with Rustic Pathways!